BirenderPanwar/EVA4_Phase1/session12/assignment_B/readme.md

 COCO json file contains two important json elements: "images" and "annotations"

-# images: it contains attribute for each images as below:
+#images json element: it contains attribute for each images as below:

 - "id": unique id for the images
 - "file_name": image file name
 - "width": width of the image in pixels
 - "height": height of the image in pixels

-# annotations: it contains annotations for each images with following attributes:
+#annotations json element: it contains annotations for each images with following attributes:
 - "id": unique id for the images
 - "area": this is area of the bbox region.
 - "bbox": it contains four parameters in sequence as x,y,w,h where x,y are the center corodinates of the bounding box and w,h are width and height of the bbox